learn-co-curriculum/dsc-poisson-distribution/README.md

 Don't let the other terms in that equation scare you - you've seen them before, and even if you haven't they're quite easy to work with:

 $e$: Euler's Constant, which is $e \approx 2.71828$.
-You may also know this as the base of the natural logarithm system.
+You may also know this as the base of the natural logarithm.
 On calculators, this is the `exp` button.
 In Python, we can access it by using NumPy's `np.exp()` function.

 $x!$: The factorial of $x$.
 For example, $3! = 3 * 2 * 1 = 6$